aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-vector-graphics/_index.md

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/LinesCurvesShapes/DrawRectangle_out.png" alt="Draw Rectangle" width="500"/>

 ## **Fill Region in Java**

-1. Instantiate an object of Bitmap class
+1. Create an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap
-1. Instantiate a GraphicsPath class object
+1. Create a GraphicsPath class object
 1. Add polygon to the Path collection of GraphicsPath class object
 1. Use the FillRegion method of Graphics class to fill defined regions